-Finally, in December, the United Nations Security Council approved a resolution (2664) “establishing a humanitarian carve-out to the asset freeze measures imposed by UN sanctions regimes.”
-Our colleagues at the Charity and Security Network applauded the resolution.
+Finally, in December, the United Nations Security Council approved a resolution (2664) “” Our colleagues at the Charity and Security Network applauded the resolution.

 Countering terrorism and financial crime is essential of course, but there must be an acknowledgment that not all charities or regions are high-risk.